akkartik/mu/Readme.md

-You shouldn't rely on the specific address Mu chooses for a variable, but it will be unique (other variables won't clobber it) and consistent (all mentions of the name will map to the same address inside a recipe).
+You shouldn't rely on the specific address Mu chooses for a variable, but it will be unique (other variables won't clobber it) and consistent (all mentions of the name will map to the same address inside a function).

-Things get more complicated when your recipes call other recipes.
-Mu doesn't preserve uniqueness of addresses across recipes, so you need to organize your names into spaces.
-At the start of each recipe (like `factorial` above), set its *default space*:
+Things get more complicated when your functions call other functions.
+Mu doesn't preserve uniqueness of addresses across functions, so you need to organize your names into spaces.
+At the start of each function (like `factorial` above), set its *default space*:

   ```nim